Mary Name Meaning: Origin, History, and Significance

 International Variations

-Mary is a name that is featured prominently in the Bible, and as such, it has an equivalent in virtually every known language.
+Mary is a name that is featured prominently in the Bible, & as such, it has an equivalent in virtually every known language.
 Here are a few examples of international variations of the name Mary:

 • Maaria (Finnish)